reselbob/SimpleWeb3Auth/README.md

 npm install
 ```

+# Starting the Web Server

 In a terminal window execute the following command:

-## Step 2: start the web server
+**Step 1:** In a terminal window execute the following command:

 ```bash
 npm start
 ```

-## Step 3: Access the application's web page.
+You''' see the following output:

+`Server is running on port 3111`

+# Athenticating to the application using MetaMask

-Using a browser that has the MetaMask plugin installed, go to the URL
+**Step 1:** Using a browser that has the MetaMask plugin installed, go to the URL

 ```bash
 http://localhost:3111
 ```

-You'll the following web page.
+You'll see the following web page.

 ![Screenshot 2023-10-03 at 11 08 07 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/f550f9be-b9fd-482f-8858-0f631f1d6afe)

-Click the button labeled `Login wiht MetaMask`.
+**Step 2:** Click the button labeled `Login wiht MetaMask`.
 Clicking the button will present the MetaMask plugin UI.

 ![Screenshot 2023-10-03 at 11 29 26 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/c19ad37a-67f8-4b10-bf18-2ebc8f241652)

-Click the button labeled `Sign` in the lower right of the MetaMask plugin to log in to the web site.
+**Step 3:** Click the button labeled `Sign` in the lower right of the MetaMask plugin to log in to the web site.

 # Declaring a profile